Bull Demon King: Jade-Faced Princess

-The Jade-Faced Princess--or Princess Jade-Countenance--is a female, white-faced Huli jing (a vixen), described as 'lissome' (and compared to legendary court-beauty, Wang Qiang), of the "Sky-Scraping Cave" on "Accumulated-Thunder Mountain"/"Hoard-Thunder Mountain".
-Her late father, a 'fox king of ten thousand years', was the previous master of "Sky-Scraping Cave/Grotto" and "Accumulated-Thunder Mountain" (described as a 'very fine mountain'); when he passed-away with no son, he left everything--his cave/grotto, mountain and a vast fortune--to his only child, Princess Jade-Countenance.
-Desirous for a powerful protector, Princess Jade-Countenance would then--2-years prior to her appearance in Journey to the West--after having learned of King Powerful's (the Bull Demon King's) reputation for enormous magic powers, used her equally-enormous inheritance as a dowry to lure him away from his first wife, Princess Iron Fan/Rākṣasī, becoming his second wife/concubine and he (to her mind) her consort over her late father's domain.
+The Jade-Faced Princess or Princess Jade-Countenance is a female, white-faced Huli jing (a vixen), described as 'lissome' (and compared to legendary court-beauty, Wang Qiang), of the "Sky-Scraping Cave" on "Accumulated-Thunder Mountain"/"Hoard-Thunder Mountain".
+Her late father, a 'fox king of ten thousand years', was the previous master of "Sky-Scraping Cave/Grotto" and "Accumulated-Thunder Mountain" (described as a 'very fine mountain'); when he passed away with no son, he left everything his cave/grotto, mountain, and a vast fortune to his only child, Princess Jade-Countenance.
+Desirous of a powerful protector, Princess Jade-Countenance, 2 years prior to her appearance in Journey to the West, after having learned of King Powerful's (the Bull Demon King's) reputation for enormous magic powers, used her equally enormous inheritance as a dowry to lure him away from his first wife, Princess Iron Fan/Rākṣasī, becoming his second wife/concubine, and he (to her mind) her consort over her late father's domain.

-She proves to be a female who is highly-jealous of her husband's ex-wife and the fact that he continued to acknowledge and pay a maintenance to his ex-wife (in jewels, precious stones, bolts of silk and satin, firewood and rice).
-She also proves cowardly, as she is easily scared by Sun Wukong's appearance (when he angrily called her a hypocrite), and by the fact that her sole reason for luring King Powerful/Bull Demon King away from Princess Iron Fan in the first-place was out of desire for a powerful protector.
-When Sun Wukong's and Zhu Bajie's fight with her husband reaches her mountain--a day and a night after first meeting Wukong--Princess Jade-Countenance, scared again, sent-out the mountains entire army to aid the Bull Demon King.
-Later, when Sun Wukong and Zhu Bajie break into the Sky-Scraping Cave/Grotto and overwhelmed the household, her husband, the Bull Demon King abandons her and their entire household to their fates by transforming into a swan and taking to the air.
-Her fate is later revealed by Zhu Bajie who killed her--after Sun Wukong first gave chase after the fleeing Bull Demon King--with one swing of his rake, before burning-out the Sky-Scraping Cave/Grotto.
+She proves to be a female who is highly jealous of her husband's ex-wife and the fact that he continued to acknowledge and pay maintenance to his ex-wife (in jewels, precious stones, bolts of silk and satin, firewood, and rice).
+She also proves cowardly, as she is easily scared by Sun Wukong's appearance (when he angrily calls her a hypocrite) and by the fact that her sole reason for luring King Powerful/Bull Demon King away from Princess Iron Fan in the first place was out of desire for a powerful protector.
+When Sun Wukong's and Zhu Bajie's fight with her husband reached her mountain a day and a night after first meeting Wukong, Princess Jade-Countenance, scared again, sent out the mountain's entire army to aid the Bull Demon King.
+Later, when Sun Wukong and Zhu Bajie break into the Sky-Scraping Cave/Grotto and overwhelm the household, her husband, the Bull Demon King, abandons her and their entire household to their fates by transforming into a swan and taking to the air.
+Her fate is later revealed by Zhu Bajie, who killed her after Sun Wukong first gave chase after the fleeing Bull Demon King with one swing of his rake before burning out the Sky-Scraping Cave/Grotto.